pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`drawing_primitives`

-This example code demonstrates the usage of drawing primitives in the Arcade library, such as drawing points, lines, polygons, circles, ellipses, arcs, and rectangles on a window.
-It showcases how to set the background color, draw different shapes, load and display an image on the screen, and finish the rendering process to display the final output to the user.
-The example provides a clear understanding of how to use various drawing functions available in Arcade for creating graphics in a windowed environment.
+This Python code demonstrates how to use the Arcade library to draw various geometric shapes and lines, how to fill them with color, and how to draw text fields.
+It uses multiple Arcade functions including draw_line, draw_point, draw_circle_outline, draw_rectangle_filled, draw_ellipse_outline, draw_arc_filled, and more.
+Each item is drawn on a 600x600 window, with a white background.
+The code uses a loop to draw a grid onto which the various shapes are positioned.
+The code also includes examples of how to load and render image textures onto the screen with specified scales and rotation.
+Notably, every drawing should be enclosed between "start_render" and "finish_render" for it to appear on screen.
+The script ends with an infinite loop that keeps the window open until it's manually closed.
+This implementation is a great starting point for basic 2D game design and computer graphics in Python.

 drawing_text.py
 ---------------